merihbozbura/merihbozbura.github.io/_posts/2018-03-30-first-post.md

-##### **2.Data and Method**
+#### **2.Data and Method**

-Precipitation data is observation data and it includes all provinces of Turkey between 1970 and 2012.
+Precipitation data is annual observation data in millimeters(mm) and it includes all provinces of Turkey between 1970 and 2012.
 The North Atlantic Oscillation Index data can be found [here.](https://climatedataguide.ucar.edu/climate-data/hurrell-north-atlantic-oscillation-nao-index-pc-based) I merge two dataset into one **.csv** file.
 So, dataset have 83 variable, one of them is years, the other is NAO Indexes and the remain colums are 81 provinces of Turkey.

 Firstly, exploratory data analysis are applied to understand fundamentals features of precipitation data.
 Secondly, linear regression is applied to see whether there is a relationship between NAO and precipitation or not.
 Finally, principle component analysis is applied to understand effect of NAO on precipitation.

-##### **3.Exploratory Data Analysis**
+#### **3.Exploratory Data Analysis**

 Exploratory data analysis is an approach to analyse a data [#3].
 Hypothesis is determined as there is a relationship between precipitation and NAO for this study.